Safety-Critical Control with Input Delay in Dynamic Environment

 For this setup, we establish safety by extending the notion of ECBFs to systems with input delay.

-\begin{defn} Function $H$ is an environmental control barrier function (ECBF) for~(\ref{eq:system_delay}) with ${\tau>0}$ if there exists an extended class $\mathcal{K}$ function $\alpha$ such that for all ${(x,e) \in S_{\rm e}}$, ${\dot{e} \in \mathcal{E}}$ and ${u_t \in \mathcal{B}}$
+\begin{defn} Function $H$ is an environmental control barrier function (ECBF) for~(\ref{eq:system_delay}) with ${\tau>0}$ if there exists an extended class $\mathcal{K}$ function $\alpha$ such that for all ${(x,e) \in S_{\rm e}}$, ${\dot{e} \in \mathcal{E}}$ and ${u_t \in \mathcal{B}}$:

-where ${x_{\rm p}=\Psi(\tau,x,u_t)}$ with $\Psi$ given by~(\ref{eq:semiflow}), while ${e_{\rm p} = \Gamma(\tau,e)}$, ${\dot{e}_{\rm p} = \dot{\Gamma}(\tau,e,\dot{e})}$ with $\Gamma$, $\dot{\Gamma}$ defined by~(\ref{eq:map_environment}). \end{defn}
+where ${x_{\rm p}=\Psi(\tau,x,u_t)}$ with $\Psi$ given by~(\ref{eq:semiflow}), while ${e_{\rm p} = \Gamma(\tau,e)}$ with $\Gamma$ defined by~(\ref{eq:map_environment}). \end{defn}

-With this definition, Theorems~\ref{thm:safety_environment} and~\ref{thm:safety_delay}, that separately guarantee safety in dynamic environment and for input delay, respectively, can be integrated into Theorem~\ref{thm:safety_delay_environment} below.
-Again, we need a preliminary assumption that the system is safe over the first delay interval ${t \in [0,\tau]}$ when safety depends on the input history $u_{0}$.
+With this definition, Theorems~\ref{thm:safety_environment} and~\ref{thm:safety_delay}, that separately guarantee safety in dynamic environment and for input delay, can be integrated into Theorem~\ref{thm:safety_delay_environment} below.
+Again, we make a preliminary assumption that the system is safe over the interval ${t \in [0,\tau]}$ when safety depends on the initial input history $u_{0}$.

 \begin{assump} The initial history $u_0$ of the control input satisfies ${(x(\vartheta),e(\vartheta))=(\Psi(\vartheta,x_{0},u_{0}),\Gamma(\vartheta,e_{0})) \in S_{\rm e}}$, ${\forall \vartheta \in [0,\tau]}$. \end{assump}